Skip to content

 “A few hours of incorrect data for an eCommerce ad bidding machine learning model can easily cost $100,000.”
 Mikkel Dengsoe, The cost of data incidents

 Firstly, data change is inherently hard to review.
-You’re adapting the pull request review process from software practices, but it’s not ideally suited to reviewing data.
+The pull request review process from software practices is not suited to reviewing data.
 PR review is all about reviewing code, not data.
-When you open a pull request on a data project, you can easily see how the SQL code and transformation logic has changed, but the data is still a black box.
+When you open a pull request on a data project, you can easily see how the SQL code and transformation logic has changed, but the data is still a black box, and makes data impact assessment and data validation a unique challenge.

 New Challenges to Data Integrity